heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 ```

 To be clear: PyTorch does not actually compute the Jacobian only to
-multiply it from the left with this vector, but the result is
+multiply it from the left with this vector, but what it does has the
-equivalent to this less efficient code.
+same output as this less efficient code.

 ## In JAX